sam-drew/sam-drew.github.io/_posts/2018-11-08-whats-markdown.md

 The goal of markdown in my eyes is to make it easier for a person to get ideas down quickly and format them well with very little effort.

 Markdown was created in 2004 by [John Gruber](https://daringfireball.net) as a tool for people who don't know how to write HTML to produce web pages from plain text.
-It was originaly published as a [syntax definition](https://daringfireball.net/projects/markdown/syntax) and a Perl script that would convert markdown to HTML.
+It was originally published as a [syntax definition](https://daringfireball.net/projects/markdown/syntax) and a Perl script that would convert markdown to HTML.

 >Markdown is a text-to-HTML conversion tool for web writers.
 Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML).